gorhill/uMatrix/.github/ISSUE_TEMPLATE.md

 <!--

 No feature requests please.
-Issues are for proven issues with uMatrix itself.
+Issue tracker is for proven issues with uMatrix itself.

 uMatrix is for advanced users.
 I do not provide support if you have issue using uMatrix.